JakeHarmon0001/dotproject-api/README.md

 connect to your db --> create models and graphql object types of your tables --> construct a schema using the following --> export that schema into app.js and use it in the const 'server'

-To generate documentation run the command: npx spectaql config.yml To tweak documentation settings everything is located in the public folder
+To generate documentation run the command: npx spectaql config.yml To tweak documentation settings, everything is located in the public folder